MISTLab/SwarmRelays/README.md

 # SwarmRelays
 This is the official code repository for project Swarm Relays.
-## SwarmRelays
-This is the official code repository for project Swarm Relays.
 (This is only a restricted set of the code, we will keep updating the complete code).
 If you use the code from this project please cite: